simonprickett/simonprickett.github.io/_pages/resume.md

 </ul>
 <h4>Application Developer / Architect</h4>
 <p><strong><a href="https://www.customs.govt.nz/" target="_blank">Te Mana Ārai o Aotearoa (New Zealand Customs Service)</a> | 2008-9 | Wellington New Zealand</strong></p>
-<p>The New Zealand Customs Service protects and promotes New Zealand through world class border management.</p>
+<p>The New Zealand Customs Service protects and promotes New Zealand through world-class border management.</p>
 <ul>
     <li>Designed and developed applications for management of goods and passengers across the New Zealand border (Java, WebSphere).</li>
     <li>Built and tested the integration between New Zealand's proprietary passport control systems and Sagem SmartGate biometric border control gates and kiosks.
 Demonstrated the system to the Prime Minister of New Zealand.</li>